PHILIPPE BOLTON, RECORDER MAKER

 The nodes and antinodes described here are velocity nodes and antinodes.

-This chart is for a baroque alto or treble recorder.
+This diagram is for a baroque alto or treble recorder.